-Enabling the client-side viewer to be so small and powerful capability, familiar to CAD and other vector content software 25 is the server-side content translator.
+Enabling the client-side viewer to be so small and powerful is the server-side content translator.
 The server-side content translator rapidly translates Web content to SVF, compresses and encrypts the SVF results if desired, and transfers the vector formatted results to the client-side viewer.
 Alternatively, SVF files can be cached or stored in a file system for fetching and transfer at a later time.
 Pre-translated or cached content transfers are significantly faster as no conversion overhead is incurred, and file sizes are reduced using the more efficient SVF.
 Combine that with standard compression algorithms selectable for use with the client-side viewer for additional performance improvements.